slattery/yse_cascades/README.md

 Tokens look only at the current menu item for a value
 ex: [cascades:field_feature_basketball:values:first] //spalding

-### landing: boolean field
+### levelup: boolean field

-Like onestop, the first positive value in the hierarchy climb will be the array eleeent returned.  'landing' alone returns the nid associated with the orimary menu item.
-There are subsegments for 'content' which gives access to the menu item content from the landing node's primary menu item, and 'node' which returns values from the associated node itself.
+Like onestop, the first positive value in the hierarchy climb will be the array eleeent returned.  'levelup' alone returns the nid associated with the orimary menu item.
+There are subsegments for 'content' which gives access to the menu item content from the levelup node's primary menu item, and 'node' which returns values from the associated node itself.
-ex: [cascades:field_landing_mezzanine] \\ 6436 (nid)
+ex: [cascades:field_levelup_homenode] \\ 6436 (nid)
-ex: [cascades:field_landing_mezzanine:values:first] \\ 6436
+ex: [cascades:field_levelup_homenode:values:first] \\ 6436
-ex: [cascades:token_landing_mezzanine:landing:content:title] \\ Menu Link Title
+ex: [cascades:token_levelup_homenode:levelup:content:title] \\ Menu Link Title
-ex: [cascades:token_landing_mezzanine:landing:node:title] \\ Node Title
+ex: [cascades:token_levelup_homenode:levelup:node:title] \\ Node Title

 ### Pathbuilding